ConvergePanelRESEARCH • VERIFY • GOVERN

 Use cases/How-To

-How to Identify Blind Spots in AI Answers Before They Mislead You
+How to Identify Blind Spots in AI Answers Before You Decide

 Who this is for

-Analysts, founders, policy teams, researchersProfessionals who rely on AI for analysis and need to know what the AI answer may have left out or failed to consider
+Analysts, founders, policy teams, researchers, decision-makersProfessionals who rely on AI for analysis and need to know what the AI answer may have left out, ignored, or failed to consider

 The problem